 Once you know more about their issues and concerns you can help them see a different perspective.
 Look for common ground to build relationships.
-By acknowledging their perspective as a valid one, their mind will likely be more open to considering a new perspective.
-Talk with them about the differences between your perspectives and why this might be.
+By acknowledging their perspective as a valid one, their mind will likely be more open to hearing a new perspective.
+Talk with them about the differences in your perspectives.